Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Methods

-\textbf{Experimental setup} Our experiments start with $^{87}$Rb atoms above the critical temperature for Bose-Einstein condensation (BEC) trapped in the crossed optical dipole trap at about 1064 nm (see Extended Data Fig. \ref{Fig.s1}).
-The crossing optical dipole trap is created with two horizontal beams which are crossing at slight angle to provide a large trap volume and a vertical beam (Extended Data Fig. \ref{Fig.s1}).
+Our experiments start with $^{87}$Rb atoms above the critical temperature for Bose-Einstein condensation (BEC) trapped in the crossed optical dipole trap at about 1064 nm (see Fig. \ref{Fig.s1}).
+The crossed optical dipole trap is created with two horizontal beams which are crossing at slight angle to provide a large trap volume and a vertical beam (see Fig. \ref{Fig.s1}).
 Then the $^{87}$Rb atoms are pumped to a hyperfine state $\ket{F=1, m_{F}=1}$ of the $^{2}{\rm S}_{1/2}$ electronic ground state by optical pumping.
-For 5-site experiment, we further transfer atoms into the $\ket{F=2, m_{F}=2}$ state by adiabatic rapid passage (ARP) with microwave irradiation.
+For 5-site experiment, we further transfer atoms into the $\ket{F=2, m_{F}=2}$ state by ARP with microwave irradiation.
 For efficient evaporative cooling, we turn off a deeper horizontal beam in the middle of evaporative cooling.
 In order to induce coupling between the hyperfine states, or neighboring sites in the synthetic dimension, we apply resonant microwave fields.
-The subsequent sequence of the microwave irraidation consists of two stages: First, we apply time-dependent microwaves to prepare thermal atoms in a desired superposition of the synthetic lattice sites.
+The subsequent sequence of the microwave irradiation consists of two stages: First, we apply time-dependent microwaves to prepare thermal atoms in a desired superposition of the synthetic lattice sites.
 Then, further evaporative cooling is performed with microwave couplings kept constant.
-Resulting formation of a BEC can be regarded as ``lasing'' of atoms at a specific eigenmode in the lattice.
+Resulting formation of a BEC can be regarded as lasing of atoms at a specific eigenmode in the lattice.

 \textbf{Generation of 4-color microwave}